franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/indexV2.md

-Another really cool thing about OpenId Connect is the concept of [Discovery][17] which basically means that although there are a bunch of parameters involved in setting up a proper OAuth / OpenId connect flow like multiple urls, encyrption algorithms, public keys to verify tokens, etc;
+Another really cool thing about OpenId Connect is the concept of [Discovery][17] which basically means that although there are a bunch of parameters involved in setting up a proper oidc flow like multiple urls, encyrption algorithms, public keys to verify tokens, etc;
 you really just need to use one url and, if the client library you are using supports it, the client will use this Discovery mechanism to look for a [Discovery Document][18] that contains all the necessary parameters and you are good to go!. `openid-client` supports this!.